Skip to main page content

 Abstract

-Evolution and outgrowth of drug-resistant cancer cells is a common cause of treatment failure.
-Patients with leukemic cutaneous T-cell lymphoma (L-CTCL) have a poor prognosis due to development of drug-resistance and severe bacterial infections.
-Here, we show that most L-CTCL patients harbor multiple genetically distinct subclones that express an identical clonal antigen receptor but display distinct phenotypes and functional properties.
-These co-existing malignant subclones exhibit differences in tissue homing, metabolism, and cytokine expression, and respond differently to extrinsic factors like Staphylococcus (S.)aureus and cancer drugs.
-Indeed, while S. aureus toxins selectively enhance activation and proliferation of certain subclones, these responsive subclones are also the most intrinsically sensitive to cancer drugs when the stimuli are removed.
-Consequently, although divergent evolution of malignant subclones drives aggressiveness, adaptability and drug-resistance, by removing extrinsic stimuli and mapping malignant subclones, we can expose inherent vulnerabilities that can be exploited in the treatment of these cancers.
+Evolution and outgrowth of drug-resistant cancer cells are common causes of treatment failure.
+Patients with leukemic cutaneous T-cell lymphoma have a poor prognosis because of the development of drug resistance and severe bacterial infections.
+In this study, we show that most patients with leukemic cutaneous T-cell lymphoma harbor multiple genetically distinct subclones that express an identical clonal antigen receptor but display distinct phenotypes and functional properties.
+These coexisting malignant subclones exhibit differences in tissue homing, metabolism, and cytokine expression and respond differently to extrinsic factors like Staphylococcus aureus and cancer drugs.
+Indeed, although S. aureus toxins selectively enhance activation and proliferation of certain subclones, these responsive subclones are also the most intrinsically sensitive to cancer drugs when the stimuli are removed.
+Consequently, although the divergent evolution of malignant subclones drives aggressiveness, adaptability, and drug resistance by removing extrinsic stimuli and mapping malignant subclones, we can expose inherent vulnerabilities that can be exploited in the treatment of these cancers.

 PubMed Disclaimer